oracle/python-oracledb/doc/src/user_guide/installation.rst

   :meth:`oracledb.init_oracle_client()` in your code.
 Alternatively, upgrade your database.

-- If you get the error "``DPI-1072: the Oracle Client library version is unsupported``", then review the installation requirements.
+- If you get the error ``DPI-1072: the Oracle Client library version is unsupported``, then review the installation requirements.
 The Thick mode of python-oracledb needs Oracle Client libraries 11.2 or later.
   Note that version 19 is not supported on Windows 7.
 Similar steps shown above for ``DPI-1047`` may help.
 You may be able to use Thin mode which